G-Two/smoke-x-receiver/README.md

 An ESP32 with attached Semtech SX1276 LoRa transceiver is required.
 A combined ESP32+LoRa development board such as the [Heltec WiFi LoRa 32 (V2)](https://heltec.org/project/wifi-lora-32/) is ideal, but any ESP32 board with a SPI connected SX1276 will work.

-- The Smoke X operates in the 900 MHz ISM range
+- The Smoke X operates in the 915 MHz ISM band
 - The default SPI pin connections are: CS: 18, RST: 14, MOSI: 27, MISO: 19, SCK: 5
 - If your hardware is wired differently, update the pin assignments via `make menuconfig` prior to building